 Before we start learning about types of polygon, let us first learn the definition of a polygon.
-A polygon is a closed shape or figure that has a minimum of three sides and three vertices.
+A polygon is a closed shape figure that has a minimum of three sides and three vertices.
 The term ‘poly’ means ‘many’ and ‘gon’ means ‘angle’.
 Thus, polygons have many angles.
 The perimeter and area of polygon depend upon its types.

-These are basic types of regular polygons which we see in our daily life.
+These are the basic types of regular polygons which we see in our daily life.
 Also, these polygons have certain properties based on their area, perimeter, diagonals, etc.

 Types of Polygons and their Properties

 A two-dimensional shape which is enclosed by a finite number of straight lines joining in the form of a closed-loop is called a polygon.
 The line segments which make the polygon are known as polygon’s sides or edges.
 Whereas the corner or the point where any two sides join is called the vertex of the polygon.
 Now, based on the number of sides and angles, polygons are classified into different types, which we are going to discuss here.

 Polygons are classified into various types based on the number of sides and measures of the angles.
 They are:

 - Irregular Polygons

 - Concave Polygons